doseiai/examples/README.md

 Get started by [importing a project](https://deployplex.com/new)

 ## Documentation
-For details on how to use FastDeploy, check out our [documentation](https://deployplex.com/docs).
+For details on how to use DeployPlex, check out our [documentation](https://deployplex.com/docs).